MMZK1526/Haskell-RM/README.md

 L3: R0- L2 L4
 ```

-Like `B`, `W` is also not computable, and the proof is similar.
-Firstly, notice that if f(x) = y, then the Register Machine corresponding to f (if exists) must take at leat y steps to calculate the result, because the result is in R0 which starts with 0, but each step increment R0 by at most 1.
-In particular, we have `W(n) >= B(n)` for all n.
+Like `b`, `w` is also not computable, and the proof is similar.
+Firstly, notice that if `f(x) = y`, then the Register Machine corresponding to `f` (if exists) must take at leat `y` steps to calculate the result, because the result is in R0 which starts with 0, but each step increment R0 by at most 1.
+In particular, we have `w(n) >= b(n)` for all `n`.

 Let us refer back to the machine that has n + 2 lines and produces 2n.
 It takes 2n + 4 steps to execute: each line except the first is reached twice plus the final implicit Halt.
-Now assume `W` is computable by a machine `R` with `l` lines, using the same construction for `R'` in the Busy Beaver proof, we end up with a machine with 2l + 10 lines and 2(l + 7) + 2(2l + 10) + X + 2 steps of execution, where X is the number of steps for `R` with input 2l + 10.
+Now assume `w` is computable by a machine `R` with `l` lines, using the same construction for `R'` in the Busy Beaver proof, we end up with a machine with `2l + 10` lines and `2(l + 7) + 2(2l + 10) + X + 2` steps of execution, where `X` is the number of steps for `R` with input 2l + 10.
 Therefore the number of steps for `R'` is at least `X + 1 >= W(2l + 10) + 1`.
 However, `W(2l + 10)` is by definition the upper bound of number of steps `R'` could take, contradiction.

 It is time to discuss the famous **Halting Problem**.
 Simply speaking, we would like to know if a Register Machine would terminate under a given input.
 While we can easily "eye-ball" simple machines to know if it halts, there is no general algorithm that can determine ternimation for any Register Machines.
 In other words, the Halting Problem is undecidable.

-We can define a function `H` that takes the list encoding of the Gödel number of a machine as well as a series of arguments, returning 1 if the input machine terminates with the input arguments, otherwise 0.
-Clearly, `H` is a total function.
+We can define a function `h` that takes the list encoding of the Gödel number of a machine as well as a series of arguments, returning 1 if the input machine terminates with the input arguments, otherwise 0.
+Clearly, `h` is a total function.

-The most iconic proof for the incomputability of `H` introduces a wrapper around it and produces a contradiction.
-Here, however, we will prove that `H`, if computable, can be used to build a Register Machine for the Busy Beaver function `B`.
+The most iconic proof for the incomputability of `h` introduces a wrapper around it and produces a contradiction.
+Here, however, we will prove that `h`, if computable, can be used to build a Register Machine for the Busy Beaver function `b`.

-For any natural number n, we can develop a Register Machine that generates the Gödel number of all n-line Register Machine such that the register indices are between 0 and n - 1 while the line numbers are between 0 and n.
-It is clear that all Register Machines with n lines are equivalent to one of these, because such machines can declare at most n registers, and all line numbers not between 0 and n - 1 have the same behaviour as line n (namely implicit Halt).
+For any natural number `n`, we can develop a Register Machine that generates the Gödel number of all `n`-line Register Machine such that the register indices are between 0 and `n - 1` while the line numbers are between 0 and `n`.
+It is clear that all Register Machines with `n` lines are equivalent to one of these, because such machines can declare at most `n` registers, and all line numbers not between 0 and `n - 1` have the same behaviour as line `n` (namely implicit Halt).

-We can imagine that such a machine is enormous, but it is feasible: one approach is to iterate through all numbers between 0 and M, then decode it piece by piece and check if the registers and line numbers are within the range, where M is the Gödel number of the machine with n lines of `R{n-1}- n n`.
+We can imagine that such a machine is enormous, but it is feasible: one approach is to iterate through all numbers between 0 and `M`, then decode it piece by piece and check if the registers and line numbers are within the range, where `M` is the Gödel number of the machine with `n` identical lines of `R{n-1}- n n`.

 With this machine and the [URM](#URM), one can simulate the execution of the generated machines one by one, and return the largest R0 value in each simulation.
 There is one caveat, however, as the simulation would last forever if the corresponding machine does not terminate on input 0.
 But if we have a machine that solves the Halting Problem, we can use it to check for termination and ignore those that does not finish.
-In this way, we are effectively building a machine corresponding to `B`.
-Therefore, the Halting Problem function `H` is not computable.
+In this way, we are effectively building a machine corresponding to `b`.
+Therefore, the Halting Problem function `h` is not computable.

 The [collatz program](Examples/collatz.rm) is a living example that witnesses the story of the undecidable Halting Problem.
 People believe that this machine terminates for all input, but it remains a conjecture.
 For more information on it can be found [here](#Example).

 We will end this long section with a final remark on Wheezy Weavers.
-If a n-line Register Machine executes with more steps than `W(n)`, clearly it is not going to terminate.
-This not only gives us another proof on the incomputability of `W`, but also a stronger result: if a function `f` is greater than `W`, namely `f(n) > W(n)` for all n, then `f` is not computable.
+If a `n`-line Register Machine executes with more steps than `w(n)`, clearly it is not going to terminate.
+This not only gives us another proof on the incomputability of `w`, but also a stronger result: if a function `f` is greater than `w`, namely `f(n) > w(n)` for all `n`, then `f` is not computable.
 If not, we can run the machine for `f` first before simulating the exeuction with an extended URM that also keeps track of the number of steps.
 If the number is greater than `f(n)`, we can immediately determine that the machine does not terminate, which is impossible.

 ## CLI